intelequia/BBVA-Open-Challenge/README.md

 Finally, you can note that this guide has been developed by **Intelequia VR Team**.
 Any doubts or clarifications that contestants have about the procedures described can direct it to the mailbox of technical support hololens@intelequia.com, indicating in the body of the same the data of registry of the contestant.

+If you want to participate in this challenge, access the following link:  https://www.centrodeinnovacionbbva.com/en/openchallenges/globaltrends

 ## Official Documentation

 - [Mixed Reality Trading Workplace Challenge Repository](https://github.com/intelequia/BBVA-Open-Challenge)